copy and paste this google map to your website or blog!

 Cassava - Wikipedia Manihot esculenta, commonly called cassava, manioc, or yuca (among numerous regional names), is a woody shrub of the spurge family, Euphorbiaceae, native to South America, from Brazil, Paraguay and parts of the Andes

-Cassava | Description, Origin, Poison, Taste, Benefits . . . cassava, (Manihot esculenta), tuberous edible plant of the spurge family (Euphorbiaceae) from the American tropics It is cultivated throughout the tropical world for its tuberous roots, from which cassava flour, breads, tapioca, a laundry starch, and an alcoholic beverage are derived
+Cassava | Description, Origin, Poison, Taste, Benefits, Facts . . .
+Cassava, tuberous edible plant of the spurge family from the American tropics It is cultivated throughout the tropical world for its tuberous roots, from which cassava flour, breads, tapioca, a laundry starch, and an alcoholic beverage are derived

-CASSAVA - Uses, Side Effects, and More - WebMD Learn more about CASSAVA uses, effectiveness, possible side effects, interactions, dosage, user ratings and products that contain CASSAVA
+Cassava - Uses, Side Effects, and More - WebMD Learn more about Cassava uses, effectiveness, possible side effects, interactions, dosage, user ratings and products that contain Cassava

-4 Benefits of Cassava—and How to Consume It Safely Also known as yuca, mandioca, or manioc, cassava is a shrub native to South America that is harvested for its starchy roots that are used as a rich source of carbohydrates and nutrients It looks similar to a sweet potato or yam with thicker skin and has a light, neutral, and starchy flavor
+4 Benefits of Cassava—and How to Consume It Safely - Real Simple Also known as yuca, mandioca, or manioc, cassava is a shrub native to South America that is harvested for its starchy roots that are used as a rich source of carbohydrates and nutrients It looks similar to a sweet potato or yam with thicker skin and has a light, neutral, and starchy flavor

 What Is Cassava (Yuca)? - The Spruce Eats Cassava is a long tuberous starchy root that is an essential ingredient in many Latin American and Caribbean cuisines It is eaten mashed, added to stews, and used to make bread and chips